chunkitchung/Amazon-Sales-and-Rating-History-Analysis/README.md

 # Amazon Sales and Rating History Analysis

 ## Overview
 This repository contains the code and data analysis for the final project of EECS4414: Information Networks at York University.
 The project applies network analysis techniques to Amazon's sales and rating history data to provide personalized customer recommendations and uncover key business insights.
-The full report can be found [here] (https://drive.google.com/file/d/1B8pQfQgy-GqyWi3CFT-NvEFyJejuZ27a/view?usp=sharing)
+The full report can be found [here](https://drive.google.com/file/d/1B8pQfQgy-GqyWi3CFT-NvEFyJejuZ27a/view?usp=sharing) The dataset we used can be found [here] (https://www.kaggle.com/code/saurav9786/recommender-system-using-amazon-reviews/notebook)

 ## Team Members
 - Aiza Bajwa - ambajwa@my.yorku.ca